couchbase/cbft/DESIGN.md

 # cbft Design Recap

-For those who haven't read about or have forgotten about the design of cbft (couchbase full-text server), here are some main concepts.
+For those who haven't read about or have forgotten about the design of cbft (couchbase full-text server) from the IDEAS.md (GT) writeup, here are some main concepts.

 * Multiple cbft nodes can be operated together as a cluster when they share the same configuration (or Cfg) backend database.
 For the